Superbition/Celestte-Docs/docs/using_voltis/controllers.md

 }
 ```

-The Session system instance used to access the session data for the request will be injected into the Controller constructor for you, you don't need to worry about how you access it, just type-hint it and Polyel will resolve it for you from the service container.
+The Session system instance used to access the session data for the request will be injected into the Controller constructor for you, you don't need to worry about how you access it, just type-hint it and Voltis will resolve it for you from the service container.

 ### Controller Method Injection